mhoehle/hoehleatsu.github.io/_posts/2020-09-17-gaen_riskscoring.md

 ## Risk scoring

 The description of the risk scoring in the CWA app is centered around [Fig. 12 and 13](https://github.com/corona-warn-app/cwa-documentation/blob/master/solution_architecture.md) of the solution architecture documentation.
 An illustrative example of how this computation looks can be found [here](https://github.com/corona-warn-app/cwa-documentation/blob/master/cwa-risk-assessment.md).
 For further details the source code for the risk scoring in the CWA can be consulted [[Android version](https://github.com/corona-warn-app/cwa-app-android/blob/5240f1baf92b9d3082d38570c4e11a4f72edde6b/Corona-Warn-App/src/main/java/de/rki/coronawarnapp/risk/DefaultRiskLevelCalculation.kt)| [iOS]()].
 However, for the Android version, which is the one I checked most, it is [not 100% transparent](https://github.com/google/exposure-notifications-internals/issues/17#issuecomment-692981452) (to me) how the important [`exposureSummary`](https://developers.google.com/android/exposure-notifications/exposure-notifications-api#modes) object is generated by the API.
 Nevertheless, the computation of the GAEN risk scoring algorithm consists of two steps: a per-exposure risk score calculation followed by an aggregation over all exposures.
+The best approximation I could find is [`KeyExposureEvaluator.java`]( https://github.com/google/exposure-notifications-internals/blob/413b561f59cd4a63b571cac83821959e6e022ce8/exposurenotification/src/main/java/com/google/samples/exposurenotification/matching/KeyExposureEvaluator.java), which might be from a later release than v1, though.

 ## Risk Score